dottxt-ai/outlines/docs/cookbook/prompting-techniques/self-generated-in-context-learning-sg-icl.md

 # Self-Generated In-Context Learning (SG-ICL)

-Self-Generated In-Context Learning (SG-ICL) is a prompting technique that leverages a large language model to automatically generate exemplars for few-shot learning when actual training data is unavailable.
+[Self-Generated In-Context Learning (SG-ICL)](http://arxiv.org/abs/2206.08082) is a prompting technique that leverages a large language model to automatically generate exemplars for few-shot learning when actual training data is unavailable.
 The technique involves using the model itself to create example input-output pairs that can then be used as context for subsequent prompts.
 While not as effective as using real training data, SG-ICL can improve performance compared to zero-shot scenarios by providing the model with some context, even if that context is synthetic.

-Read more about this prompting technique in [The Prompt Report: A Systematic Survey of Prompting Techniques](https://arxiv.org/abs/2406.06608).

 ## A worked example